1. Definitions

 11.7 Force Majeure

-Neither party shall be held liable for any failure or delay in fulfilling their obligations under this Agreement if such failure or delay is due to unforeseen events beyond their reasonable control, including but not limited to acts of nature, war, terrorism, civil unrest, labor strikes, or disruptions in communication or transportation.
+Neither party is liable for failures due to unforeseen events beyond reasonable control, including natural disasters, war, terrorism, civil unrest, strikes, or communication disruptions.

 11.8 Entire Agreement